codebytere/node-mac-permissions/README.md

 * `restricted` - The application is not authorized to access `type` data.
 The user cannot change this application’s status, possibly due to active restrictions such as parental controls being in place.
 * `denied` - The user explicitly denied access to `type` data for the application.
 * `authorized` - The application is authorized to access `type` data.
+* `limited` - The application is authorized for limited access to `type` data.
+Currently only applicable to the `photos` type.

 **Notes:**
   * Access to `bluetooth` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.